-As new borrowings occur when the terms for them are considered favourable, a need sometimes arises to invest surplus liquidity.
-This liquidity contributes to earnings and provides the flexibility to meet demand for new lending.
+As new borrowings occur when the terms for them are considered favourable, a need arises to invest surplus liquidity.
+This liquidity contributes to earnings and provides the flexibility needed to meet demand for new lending.

-At the end of 2022, outstanding liquidity investments in the form of interest-bearing securities amounted to NOK 2.7 (1.7) billion.
+At the end of 2023 the Company had outstanding liquid investments in the form of interest-bearing securities amounting to NOK 1.5 (2.7) billion.
 Securities are recognised at market value.
-At the same time, bank deposits amounted to NOK 0.6 (0.6) billion.
+At the same time, bank deposits amounted to NOK 0.6 (0.5) billion.